 We thought it would be a good idea to revisit some of the guiding principles that underpin the world of portfolio, programme and project management.
-In a world of information overload, it is very easy to lose sight of what matters.
+In a world of information overload it is very easy to lose sight of what matters.

+In a world of information overload, it is very easy to lose sight of what matters, and that makes the vision even more important.
 In this post, we visit the old vision statement chestnut.
 Everyone loves talking about visions and leadership but when the opportunity comes to put them into practice within a programme environment, quite frankly most of them are about as much use as an umbrella in a wind tunnel.

 In this article, we briefly reflect on a topic that is at the source of most programme failures due to not establishing a vision that people understand and genuinely commit to, is a core source of programme failure.

 2 years ago the Aspire Europe team were involved in the APM Challenge, an initiative for young project managers to use their skills to benefit the community.